 In addition to the acute effects of sunlight Sunburn Sunburn is characterized by erythema and sometimes pain and blisters caused by overexposure to solar ultraviolet radiation.
 Treatment is similar to that for thermal burns, including cool compresses... read more and the chronic effects of sunlight Chronic Effects of Sunlight Chronic affects of sunlight include photoaging, actinic keratoses, and skin cancer.
 (See also Overview of Effects of Sunlight.)
 Chronic exposure to sunlight ages the skin (photoaging, dermatoheliosis... read more , a variety of less common reactions may occur after sun exposure.
 Unless the cause is obvious, patients with pronounced photosensitivity should be evaluated for systemic or cutaneous disorders associated with light sensitivity such as systemic lupus erythematosus (SLE) Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
-Common manifestations may include arthralgias and... read more , dermatomyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).
-Manifestations include symmetric weakness... read more , and porphyria Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table Substrates and Enzymes of the Heme Biosynthetic Pathway)... read more .
+Common manifestations may include arthralgias and... read more , dermatomyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more , and porphyria Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table ), resulting in a relatively steady production of phototoxic... read more .

 (See also Overview of Effects of Sunlight Overview of Effects of Sunlight The skin may respond to sunlight with chronic (eg, dermatoheliosis [photoaging], actinic keratosis) or acute (eg, photosensitivity, sunburn) changes.
 The sun emits a wide range of electromagnetic... read more .)